 Along with restricted joint movement, nerve and muscle function often become disrupted as well.
 Muscles may become hypertonic, overactive, or inhibited due to inappropriate joint movement.

-Chiropractic adjustments release joint restrictions, decrease pain, and have the potential to improve nerve & muscle function.
+Chiropractic adjustments release joint restrictions, decrease pain, and have the potential to improve nerve and muscle function.

 These definitions are a bit scientific and may not be abundantly clear, so we offer our easier-to-understand explanation below.

-Within the joint capsule is a fixed volume of fluid, called synovial fluid, which acts as the lubricant and the nutrient delivery for the cartilage.
+Within the joint capsule is a fixed volume of fluid, called synovial fluid, which acts as the lubricant and nutrient-delivery for the hyaline cartilage.
 In normal physiology (active and passive range of motion), there is carbon dioxide dissolved within the synovial fluid.

 In the instance of a chiropractic adjustment, the joint capsule is stretched beyond the elastic barrier, stretching the joint capsule and resulting in an increase in total volume within the joint capsule space.

 However, as previously mentioned, there is a fixed volume of synovial fluid.
-Therefore, something needs to take up the additional space; there cannot be a vacuum left within the joint capsule.
+Therefore, something needs to take up the additional space; there cannot be a vacuum (completely empty space) left within the joint capsule.

 With the negative pressure created from the joint capsule stretch, the carbon dioxide previously dissolved in solution is pulled out of the synovial fluid to fill the additional space.
 This instance is what creates the sound you can hear.